Bursaries we offer

 Project B bursaries

-Project B is the RAD’s campaign to celebrate and inspire male dancers.
+Project B was the RAD’s three year campaign to celebrate and inspire male identifying dancers.

-Men who are thinking of training to become a dance teacher can also benefit from Project B financial support – see Project B/Be a Teacher link for more information.
+Men thinking of training to become a dance teacher could also benefit from Project B financial support – see Project B/Be a Teacher link for more information.